USS Arizona (BB-39) Wreck Site - 1941

 The Pennsylvania-class battleship Arizona (BB-39) was launched 19 June 1915 at the New York Naval Shipyard, and commissioned to the United States Atlantic Fleet under the command of Captain J. D. McDonald on 17 October 1916.
 Arizona spent World War I patrolling the waters of the Northeast as part of Battleship Division 8 out of Norfolk, Virginia, where her fuel oil requirements would not tax the short supply in Britain.
 On 18 November 1918 Arizona made her first trip across the Atlantic Ocean from Hampton Roads, Virginia, to England.
 From there, she supported the escorting operations of George Washington who carried President Woodrow Wilson to the Paris Peace Conference.
 Arizona departed the Atlantic Fleet in 1921, and was transferred to the Pacific fleet where she found her new homeport in Pearl Harbor, Hawaii.
 During her time in the Pacific fleet, Arizona carried President Herbert Hoover to the West Indies and performed routine missions and training.

 Arizona, as well as much of the Pacific Fleet, was in port when Pearl Harbor suffered a surprize attack by the Japanese on 7 December 1941, propelling the U.S. into World War II.
 During this raid, Arizona was hit by one torpedo and eight bombs, one of which passed through a magazine and lit cordite, causing an expansion of gases followed by a massive explosion.
 The ship quickly sank to the bottom of the harbor along with 1,177 of the 1,512 personnel on board, representing about half the total number of Americans killed that day.
-Click here for more images of Arizona during the attack on Pearl Harbor.
+More images of Arizona during the attack on Pearl Harbor have been compiled by NHHC Photograph Archives.

 Since the ship was moored in relatively shallow water when attacked, much of the superstructure continued to protrude out of the water.
 On 5 May 1942, the Navy began to disassemble and cut off the protruding parts, beginning with the foremast, then the mainmast on 23 August 1942.
 Number 1 and 2 gun turrets were removed from Arizona and placed at Army outposts along the Hawaiian coast for defensive support.
 The Navy recovered 105 crewmembers’ remains from the wreckage.
 The last of the salvaging evolutions occurred in October 1943.
 Arizona was removed from the commissioned list 1 December 1942.
 In the end, only the hull and main deck remained at the bottom of the harbor.
 Click here for images of salvage efforts following the raid on Pearl Harbor.